LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/docker/index.md

 Server=tcp:mysqlserverendoint.com,1433;Initial Catalog=databasename;Persist Security Info=False;User ID=user;Password=userpassword;Encrypt=True;TrustServerCertificate=True;Connection Timeout=30;
 ```

-### Blob Storage Section
+### BlobStorage Section

 Defines how the application will store and retrieve files.

 * **Type**: available options are `FileSystem`, `Azure` or `AwsS3`.
 * Depending on the type selected, more settings must be set.
-Please see BlobStorage Examples for details on each specific type.
+Please see [BlobStorage Configuration](./blob-storage.md) for details on each specific type.

 ### Serilog Section

 Defines where application logs will be stored.

-* **Type**: available options are `FileSystem`, `Azure` or `AwsS3`.
-* Depending on the type selected, more settings must be set.
-Please see Serilog Examples for details on each specific type.
+Options are File, Azure Table Storage, Amazon S3 and New Relic.
+Please see [Serilog Configuration](./serilog.md) for details on each
+specific option.

 ### Oidc Section